 - 8 medjool dates pitted

-- 1 tbsp chia seed soaked in 1 tbsp water for 5 minutes
+- 1 tablespoon chia seed soaked in 1 tablespoon water for 5 minutes

 - 50 grams white chocolate